-Welcome to my blog and thanks for stopping by!
+Thanks for stopping by!
 I’m Veronica Mackey, and I’ve been writing since I was 9.
 My writing has taken many forms over the years–poetry, news stories, features, PR, marketing, proposals, and books.
 So look around, check out my portfolio, projects, clients and services.
-You can email me at email@example.com.
+You can email me at firstname.lastname@example.org.

 How I Roll…

 Promote, inspire, move people to action.
 This is the thrust of my writing, and why I do what I do.
 There’s no greater thrill for me than sharing thoughts and feelings, connecting them in a way that resonates in the hearts and minds of my readers.

 And to do that on behalf of my clients, in a way that gets their audience to respond favorably, is indeed an honor.
 That said, I am at your service.
 My writing is welcoming.
 It pulls people in.
 And that really is the point, isn’t it?